ALuchinsky/vpb_python/README.md

 ## How to run:

-1. create python enviroment and install all packages from requirements.txt
+1. create python environment and install all packages from requirements.txt
 2. run `python setup.py build_ext --inplace` from the `python/` directory to compile pyx file
 3. launch `R/TDA_vec.Rmd` to get R results
 4. run through `test_TDAvectorizer.ipynb` notebook to see python results and save figures